nodejs/node/doc/api/globals.markdown

 for more information.
 `module` isn't actually a global but rather local to each module.

+### exports

+An object which is shared between all instances of the current module and made accessible through `require()`.
+`exports` is the same as the `module.exports` object.
+See `src/node.js` for more information.
+`exports` isn't actually a global but rather local to each module.

 ### setTimeout(cb, ms)
 ### clearTimeout(t)
 ### setInterval(cb, ms)